Lower Saxony: Location

 Lower Saxony has a natural boundary in the north in the North Sea and the lower and middle reaches of the River Elbe, although parts of the city of Hamburg lie south of the Elbe.
 The state and city of Bremen is an enclave entirely surrounded by Lower Saxony.
 The Bremen/Oldenburg Metropolitan Region is a cooperative body for the enclave area.
 To the southeast, the state border runs through the Harz, low mountains that are part of the German Central Uplands.
 The northeast and west of the state, which form roughly three-quarters of its land area, belong to the North German Plain, while the south is in the Lower Saxon Hills, including the Weser Uplands, Leine Uplands, Schaumburg Land, Brunswick Land, Untereichsfeld, Elm, and Lappwald.
-In the northeast, Lower Saxony is Lüneburg Heath.
-The heath is dominated by the poor, sandy soils of the geest, whilst in the central-east and southeast in the loess börde zone, productive soils with high natural fertility occur.
+In the northeast of Lower Saxony is the Lüneburg Heath.
+The heath is dominated by the poor, sandy soils of the geest, while in the central-east and southeast in the loess börde zone, productive soils with high natural fertility occur.
 Under these conditions—with loam and sand-containing soils—the land is well-developed agriculturally.
 In the west lie the County of Bentheim, Osnabrück Land, Emsland, Oldenburg Land, Ammerland, Oldenburg Münsterland, and on the coast East Frisia.

-The state is dominated by several large rivers running northwards through the state: the Ems, Weser, Aller, and the Elbe.
+The state is dominated by several large northwards-flowing rivers, including the Ems, Weser, Aller, and the Elbe.

-The highest mountain in Lower Saxony is the Wurmberg (971 m) in the Harz.
-For other significant elevations see: List of mountains and hills in Lower Saxony.
-Most of the mountains and hills are found in the southeastern part of the state.
+The highest point in Lower Saxony is the Wurmberg (971 m) in the Harz.
+Most of the significant hills and mountains are found in the southeastern part of the state.
 The lowest point in the state, at about 2.5 m below sea level, is a depression near Freepsum in East Frisia.

 The state's economy, population, and infrastructure are centred on the cities and towns of Hanover, Stadthagen, Celle, Braunschweig, Wolfsburg, Hildesheim, and Salzgitter.
 Together with Göttingen in southern Lower Saxony, they form the core of the Hannover–Braunschweig–Göttingen–Wolfsburg Metropolitan Region.